Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 npm install knex sqlite3

-We've seen how to use manually create a config object to get started with Knex, but the best practice is to use the following command:
+We’ve seen how to use manually create a config object to get started with Knex, but the best practice is to use the following command:

-Or, if Knex isn't globally installed:
+Or, if Knex isn’t globally installed:

 This command will generate a file in your root folder called knexfile.js.
 It will be auto populated with three config objects, based on different environments.
 We can delete all except for the development object.

-We'll need to update the location (or desired location) of the database as well as add the useNullAsDefault option.
+We’ll need to update the location (or desired location) of the database as well as add the useNullAsDefault option.
 The latter option prevents crashes when working with sqlite3.

 Now, wherever we configure our database, we may use the following syntax instead of hardcoding in a config object.

 ### **Knex Migrations**

 Once our knexfile is set up, we can begin creating **migrations**.
-Though it's not required, we are going to add an addition option to the config object to specify a directory for the migration files.
+Though it’s not required, we are going to add an addition option to the config object to specify a directory for the migration files.

 We can generate a new migration with the following command: